Francesco-Sch/prompt-slam/README.md

 node build/index.js
 ```

-This starts the interfaces as a node.js app.
+This starts the interface as a node.js app.